Beginning 15 June 2020 the German Missions in the UK have resumed processing of visa applications

 During the transition period the following rules on travel will continue to apply:

-- Non-EU/non-British family members of British nationals continue to benefit from the rights in the Free Movement Directive and its visa facilitations.
+- Until the end of the transition period non-EU/non-British family members of British nationals continue to benefit from the rights in the Free Movement Directive and its visa facilitations.
 They have the right to obtain a visa as an EU family member free of charge and as soon as possible on the basis of an accelerated procedure.
 However, these rights will no longer apply once the transition period has come to an end.
 Travelers holding a visa issued to a non-EU/non-British family member of a British national under Freedom of Movement rules and valid beyond the end of a transition phase should then be prepared to provide evidence at the point of entry into the European Union that that they fulfil all Schengen entry requirements, e.g. possession of a valid travel document (validity of no more than ten years and valid for three months after the intended departure from the Union), proof of accommodation, employment, sufficient means of subsistence, invitation letter or return ticket, documents proving the family member’s economic situation in the country of residence or the genuine intention to leave the territory of the Member States before the expiry of the visa.

 - Non-EU/non-British staff of British companies providing so-called Van der Elst services in Germany will still be able to apply for a corresponding visa.